pose/farm/README.md

     $ farm get muleee@3.2.0
     $ farm get tomcat6x@6.0.31

-By default, ´get´ fetches the latest version if it is not provided.
+By default, `get` fetches the latest version if it is not provided.

 ## Install
-´install´ is similar to ´get´ but it only works on containers.
+`install` is similar to `get` but it only works on containers.
 As the name suggests, the container is set up and ready to run.

     $ farm install tomcat6x
     $ ls
     tomcat6x/

 ## Put
 Nice, but how I manage to add new animals?
-Here comes ´put´ to the rescue.
+Here comes `put` to the rescue.

     $ farm put tomcat6x apache-tomcat-6.0.32.zip
     Adding tomcat6x using "6.0.32" as the animal version